-Stone Cold Beads are unique natural stone fishing beads that are friendly for the environment but deadly effective for catching fish.
-With that in mind here are some best practices to help you not only catch more fish, but also get the most out of your beads.
+Stone Cold Beads are unique natural stone fishing beads.
+They are friendly for the environment but deadly effective for catching fish.
+With that in mind, here are some best practices.
+These practices will help you not only catch more fish, but also get the most out of your beads.
 Read below to learn how to fish Stone Cold Beads Fishing Beads.

 Rigging SCB Natural Stone Fishing Beads

 When you fish Stone Cold Beads one of the best methods an angler can use is to drift them under a float.
 This is by far one of the most effective was to fish our beads.
-Since our beads are made of high density stone, depending on the depth and current of the waters your fishing you may not even have to add additional weight.
+Since SCB beads are made of high density stone, depending on the depth and current of the waters your fishing you may not even have to add additional weight.
 If you can gauge how deep the hole is your looking to fish, try to float your beads about a foot or two from the bottom.
 This is generally where the larger fish tend to hang.
 If you can apply scent to your bead setup do it.
 When we were initially testing our beads for effectiveness our strike rate literally tripled when we applied scent.

-Although our beads are effective on their own, when applied with natural bait, it’s like a feeding frenzy!
-We found that when we put a small clump of natural salmon roe with our bead the strike rate was 100%.
-As in every time, we drifted our bead, salmon egg cocktail through the school the fish literally attacked our set up.
+Although these beads are effective alone, when applied with natural bait, it’s like a feeding frenzy!
+We found that when we put a small clump of natural salmon roe with our bead the strike rate was literally 100%.
+As in every drifted the bead, salmon egg cocktail was literally attacked by a school of fish.

 Stone Cold Beads are also effective for free drifting off the bottom in medium to fast current.
 We have caught salmon over and over again using this method.
 Just be aware that because of the added weight on our beads they will hit bottom and stay if the current is to slow.
 In this case, you will need to give them a little twitch through the drift for optimal results.
 Avoid bottom drifting in slow current or frog water conditions.